 Where to Stay

-The Keys Ronil Resort has double rooms for around 5,000 rupees per night and is centrally located, 5 minutes walk from the beach.
-Colonia Santa Maria is a bit more upmarket and has cottages leading to the beach for 6,500 rupees per night upwards.
-16 Degrees North is a new boutique hotel by the river with rooms priced around 7,000 rupees per night, although cheap deals are often available.
-Baia Do Sol is also located on the riverfront, close to Baga Beach.
-Expect to pay around 4,500 rupees per night upwards.
-If you want to splurge, Acron Waterfront is recommended.
-Alternatively, Hotel Bonanza is a decent budget choice.
+Next door to Acron Waterfront, the funky Beach Box concept hotel is made out of converted shipping containers and up-cycled materials.
+Expect to pay 2,600 rupees per night upwards.
+The Keys Select Ronil Resort is a reliable, long-standing favorite with double rooms from 3,850 rupees per night.
+It's centrally located opposite Tito's Lane, only five minutes walk from the beach.
+Colonia Santa Maria is a more upmarket and has cottages leading to the beach for about 6,000 rupees per night upwards.
+16 Degrees North is a relatively new designer boutique hotel by the river with rooms priced around 7,000 rupees per night, although cheap deals are often available.
+Alternatively, Hotel Bonanza is a decent option for those on a budget.